Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Practical MPCT formulation

-In Section~\ref{sec:prob_validation}, we present a formal validation approach that will enable us to select the values of the back-off parameters in~\eqref{eq:tightened_constraints}, providing probabilistic bounds on the satisfaction of the constraints~\eqref{eq:non_lin_sys_constraints} during online operation.
+The selection of the back-off parameters $\underline{\eta}_{x}, \overline{\eta}_{x} \in \R^{n}$, $\underline{\eta}_{h}, \overline{\eta}_{h} \in \R^{n_h}$ usually involves a trade-off.
+Small values might be insufficient to avoid excessive violations of the actual constraints.
+Conversely, large values might lead to conservative behavior.
+This might also cause the reference pair~$(x_r(k),u_r(k))$ provided by~\eqref{eq:ref_sys} to lie outside the tightened MPC constraints, resulting in steady-state offset of the closed-loop system.
+In Section~\ref{sec:prob_validation}, a formal validation approach enabling the selection of the values of the back-off parameters in~\eqref{eq:tightened_constraints} is presented, providing probabilistic bounds on the satisfaction of the constraints~\eqref{eq:non_lin_sys_constraints} during online operation.